enterlifeonline/tts-ds-lecture-notes/README.md

 # The Flow

-A typical class day will be broken down as the following:
+A typical class session (3 hours) will be broken down as the following:

 - **30 minutes:** Review material from previous class
 - **1 hour 15 minutes:** Learn & Review Material